-Figure 13: Failure stages of CWB-CMT3: a) shear panels buckling; b) corrugations shear buckling; c) web plates shear buckling
+Figure 17: Failure stages of CWB-CMT3: a) shear panels buckling; b) corrugations shear buckling; c) web plates shear buckling.

-The force-displacement curves are depicted in Figure 14 and Table 3 where it is observed that the higher capacity corresponds to the combination of higher thicknesses of the shear panels and corrugated web panels of the specimens.
+The force-displacement curves are depicted in Figure 18 where it is observed that the higher capacity correspond to the higher thicknesses of the shear panels and corrugated web panels of the specimens.

-Figure 14: Force-displacement curves for the full-scale built-up beams
+Figure 18: Force-displacement curves for the full scale built-up beams.